 She is helping her parish with its 100th anniversary celebration, and she will help celebrate Father William A. Mesmer’s 50th jubilee next May.
 Also, she will teach a Scripture course next fall, and she will still be doing safe-environment training.

 “It’s very hard to walk away from something that’s been such an integral part of my life,” she said.

 Cathy and Don are expecting their fourth grandchild this fall.
-They will be visiting the kids, in order from oldest to youngest: Jonathan, David, Brian, Benjamin, Nathaniel, and Joshua.
-Don, a graphic artist, worked on crosses for the Cathedral of the Immaculate Conception restoration project in Syracuse, and Brian made the cross for the back roof of the cathedral.
+They will be visiting the kids, in order from oldest to youngest: Jonathan, David, Brian, Benjamin, Nathaniel and Joshua.
+Don, a graphic artist, worked on crosses for the Cathedral of the Immaculate Conception renovation project in Syracuse, and Brian made the cross for the back roof of the cathedral.

 Wherever she traveled in the diocese, Cornue always brought a statuette with her: a barefoot, striding, post-Resurrection Jesus in a weather-beaten cloak.
 “I named him Traveling Jesus because he looks like he’s on the road,” she said.